 Back in the days, Precia Testarossa was made with this trope in mind.
 She was horrifically abusive to Fate, treats her as nothing but a tool that she despises and all around a horrid mother, that she'll shoot right up as one of the worst mothers ever and an utterly unsympathetic person.
 However, once the series gained popularity, especially also Fate's popularity, they decided to tone this down, turning Precia into a more sympathetic Tragic VillainJerkass Woobie, and around the same time, the fans were introduced to the Huckebein family, which is much more reviledagainst the creator's intents, and the INNOCENT manga revamps Precia into a doting mother.
 Safe to say, at that point, Precia no longer qualifies as this trope.
 (It also helps that there are other anime mother characters that picked up her left-behind essence of 'worst mother ever' more permanently with no chance of being fixed to be sympathetic.
 Seeabove)

-Mizuki is theopening villain who takes advantage of Naruto's goal to be a ninja and reveals he's the container for the Kyuubi while trying to kill fan-favorite Iruka?
-Pretty bad.
-Brought back in a filler arc to reveal he had always been The Sociopath, hated his "friend" Iruka all along and was just using him, was secretly working for the then-Big Bad Orochimaru the whole time, is a Bastard Boyfriend to his Love Martyr fiance, and has outright killed comrades in the past when convenient?
-Holy shit.
-To top it all off, his least favorite food is ramen.
+Mizuki is the opening villain of the series.
+He takes advantage of Naruto's goal to be a ninja and reveals he's the container for the Kyuubi, while trying to kill fan-favorite Iruka.
+Brought back in a filler arc, he reveals that he had always been The Sociopath, hated his "friend" Iruka all along and was just using him, was secretly working for the then-Big Bad Orochimaru the whole time, was a Bastard Boyfriend to his Love Martyr fiance, has outright killed comrades in the past when convenient, and hates ramen.

-Hidan is cruel psychopath and member of a Religion of Evil, who worships violence and death, and sees mercy as a sin.
+Hidan is a cruel psychopath and member of a Religion of Evil, who worships violence and death, and sees mercy as a sin.
 He slaughtered his village simply because he was disgusted with their pacifistic way of life, and performed gruesome rituals to attain immortality for himself.
-And unlike the rest of the Akatsuki, he has no real Freudian Excuse for his actions.
-On top of that, even the series itself seems to posit him as the most unsympathetic major villain, as he's exempt from the Cycle of RevengeAesop pervading the storyline with his Fate Worse than Death.
-Too bad some fanstook it in another way.
+Unlike the rest of the Akatsuki, he has no real Freudian Excuse for his actions.
+Even the series itself seems to posit him as the most unsympathetic major villain, as he's exempt from the Cycle of RevengeAesop pervading the storyline with his Fate Worse than Death.

 Kaguya and Black Zetsu have taken over this role after The Reveal that they the ones who truly responsible for every bad thing that's ever happened in the Naruto universe.